jundalisay/spblist/content/en/research/mohammad/quran/sura-011a.md

 53. They said, “O Hud, you did not bring us any evidence, and we are not about to aban- don our gods at your word, and we are not believers in you.”

 54. “We only say that some of our gods have possessed you with evil.”
-He said, “I call Allah to witness, and you to witness, that I am innocent of what you associate.
+He said, “I call Enki to witness, and you to witness, that I am innocent of what you associate.

 55. Besides Him.
 So scheme against me, all of you, and do not hesitate.

-56. I have placed my trust in Allah, my Lord and your Lord.
+56. I have placed my trust in Enki, my Lord and your Lord.
 There is not a creature but He holds it by the forelock.
 My Lord is on a straight path.

 57. If you turn away, I have conveyed to you what I was sent to you with; and my Lord will replace you with another people, and you will not cause Him any harm.
 My Lord is Guardian over all things.”